A new GEE method to account for heteroscedasticity, using asymmetric least-square regressions: Simulations

-We generate the regressor \(x_{it}\) from a Gaussian distribution in \((M_{0})\) and from a Chi-square distribution in \((M_{1/10})\) and set the parameters \(\beta_0 \mbox{ and } \beta_1\) to 0.
-In order to allow for simulation of dependent errors with different marginal distributions, we first simulate dependent uniform margins from a Gaussian copula with an AR1 correlation structure.
-We then generate the dependent random errors as quantiles of the uniform margins from three distinct marginal distributions: Normal, Student with three degrees of freedom and Chi-square with three degrees of freedom.
-We also centered the random errors on the \(\tau\)-th expectile.
-Specifically, we generate the data as follows
+We generated a between-subject regressor \((x_1)\) from a binomial distribution $\mathcal{B}(1, 0.5)$ and a within-subject regressor $(x_2)$ from a Gaussian distribution.
+The parameters $\beta_0, \ \beta_1$ and $\ \beta_2$ were set to $(0.7, \ 0.4, \ 1.2),$ respectively.
+Finally, we generated the random error of equation model (\ref{sim_mod_geee}) from three distinct distributions: Normal $(\mathcal{N}(0,1)),$ Student with three degrees of freedom $(\mathcal{T}_3)$ and Chi-squared with three degrees of freedom $(\chi_2(3)).$ We used the R package copula \citep{copulaPack} to simulate the dependency between measurements of the same subject.
+We started by simulating a dependent uniform margins from a Gaussian copula with an $\AR$ correlation structure.
+Then, we generated the dependent random errors as quantiles of the uniform margins from the three distinct marginal distributions $(\mathcal{N}(0,1), \ \mathcal{T}_3, \ \chi_2(3)).$ Specifically, we generated the data as follows: